knight-scott/HHC_2025/docs/ch_crew.md

 ## Maurice Wilson
 !!! quote
     Hey there!
 I'm Mo, on loan from the Air Force, and let me tell you - Counter Hack is the best job I have ever had!

+## Josh Wright
+!!! quote
+    I'm a teetotling hacker.

+    I sleep about 4 hours a night.

+    Photography is my hobby, but the anachronistic sort: before 1900.

+    Teaching people how to hack and protect systems is my passion.